-Students majoring in Biological Science, Medicine, Pharmacy, Dentistry, or Allied Fields should complete Biology 1A, 1B, 3A, and 3B to establish a strong foundation prior to transfer.
-Majors in Biological Science and Pharmacy should also complete Biology 5.
-General Education students wishing to complete a science requirement should complete Biology 4, Biology 4 Laboratory, or Biology 8 or 13.
+Students majoring in Biological Science, Medicine, Pharmacy, Dentistry, or Allied Fields should complete Biology 1A and 1B to establish a strong foundation prior to transfer.
+Majors in Biological Science and Pharmacy should also complete Biology 1C.
+General Education students wishing to complete a science requirement should complete Biology 4, Biology 4 Laboratory, or Biology 1A, 1B or 1C as preferred.